Daferia/ultimate_Quiz_P2/README.md

 ## User Goals

-+ Provide a good amount of variety of questions
++ Provide a good amount of variety of questions.
-+ Easy to navigate and use
++ Easy to navigate and use.
-+ Provide different colour options
++ Provide different colour options.
-+ Get the user to learn while in the quiz by providing them with the correct answers
++ Get the user to learn while in the quiz by providing them with the correct answers.
 + Create a quiz that is visually appealing to the user.

 ## User Stories

-+ As a User, I want the user to be engaged in the quiz and feel absorbed by the UI and the gameplay
++ As a User, I want the user to be engaged in the quiz and feel absorbed by the UI and the gameplay.
-+ As a User, I want them to feel challenged as well as provide enjoyment during play
++ As a User, I want them to feel challenged as well as provide enjoyment during play.
 + As a User, I want to be able to see their results after playing the game.
 + As a User, I want to play a quiz intuitively.
-+ As a User, I expect the users to come back to improve their scores
++ As a User, I expect the users to come back to improve their scores.

 ## Requirements

-+ Needs to work on any device and browser
++ Needs to work on any device and browser.
-+ Able to generate the questions without fail or try not to duplicate questions
++ Able to generate the questions without fail or try not to duplicate questions.
-+ Allow the user to change to a dark theme or light theme
++ Allow the user to change to a dark theme or light theme.

 \
 &nbsp;